syncfusion-content/winui-docs/winui/Calendar-DatePicker/Dropdown-Calendar.md

 ## Today and selected date highlighting

-You can highlight the today and selected date with differnt shapes such as rectangle, filled rectangle, circle and filled circle.
+You can highlight the today and selected date with different shapes such as rectangle, filled rectangle, circle and filled circle.
 You can use the [TodayHighlightMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_TodayHighlightMode) property to highlight the today date and use the [SelectionHighlightMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_SelectionHighlightMode) property to highlight the selected date.
 The default value of `TodayHighlightMode` property is `FilledRectangle` and `SelectionHighlightMode` property is `Rectangle`.

 {% tabs %}
 {% highlight XAML %}